Birth Control Pills

 What can I expect my periods to be like?

 Your periods will generally be lighter, shorter, and with less cramping.
-A normal period while using the pill could be as little as one day of light bleeding or spotting.
-You may even skip periods.
+Some women have very little bleeding or may skip periods.
 This is common if you take a pill that has fewer than 7 placebo pills.
 If you are sure you have taken all your pills on time, don't worry.
-If you skip two periods in a row, see a health care provider.
-Do NOT stop your pills unless directed to do so.
+Do NOT stop your pills unless directed to do so by your health care provider.

 What additional health benefits can pills provide?

-In addition to protection against unwanted pregnancy, the pill may be beneficial to your health in a number of ways.
-These positive health benefits range from protection against certain cancers to reduced incidence of various other diseases.
+The pill may be beneficial to your health in a number of ways.
 Some of these benefits can have long-term impact even after pill use is stopped.

 They may provide REDUCED RISK of: